What You Can Do

 Water Your Grounds Wisely

 Did you ever notice sprinklers on after a rain shower, or in the heat of the day?
-In hot climates, early morning is the best time to water; the hotter the temperature, the quicker the water evaporates before it has had a chance to saturate the soil.
-If you use any automatic water systems, be sure to adjust them if rain is in the forecast.
+Early morning is the best time to water; the hotter the temperature, the quicker the water evaporates.
+If you use automatic water systems, adjust them if rain is in the forecast.
 Don’t cut your grass too short in hot weather.
-Better, replace excess lawn with native and drought-resistant plants which once established may be more tolerant of seasonal fluctuations in rainfall.
-Install rain barrels to catch runoff for use later in your garden.
+Replace excess lawn with native and drought-resistant plants which once established are more tolerant of seasonal fluctuations in rainfall.
+Install rain barrels or cisterns to catch runoff for use later in your garden.

 Build a Garden